 pjr was born and raised in the Niagara Region.
 After some time spent in the army and working in his Dad's steel shop, he ultimately earned his BSc. from Brock University in 2000.
 He obtained his PhD in 2004 from Dalhousie University under the supervision of Dr. Neil Burford and then completed an NSERC PDF at the University of Toronto with Dr. Ian Manners.
 Now he spends his time trying to keep pace with his own research crew at Western University and his family in Stratford, ON. pjr's sports of choice are Mon. and Fri.
 6 am squash games and practicing yoga in the hot room.
 And because he is civilized, pjr does indeed enjoy olives.

-Jeanette grew up in Toronto, Ontario.
-She obtained her Honours BSc in Chemistry in 2018 at Ryerson University.
+Jeanette grew up in the Jane and Finch community in Toronto, Ontario.
+She obtained her Honours BSc in Chemistry in 2018 at Toronto Metropolitan University.
 She completed her undergraduate thesis under the supervision of Dr. Robert A. Gossage.
 Jeanette's favourite sports are basketball and track and field.
 She thinks olives are disgusting, however she enjoys eating ketchup (with food) and occasionally drinking piping hot tea.

 Jan Willem Lamberink

 J-W grew up in a small town that almost nobody has ever heard of, Acton, Ontario.
 He then moved to St Catharines and obtained his BSc. at Brock University under the supervision of Georgii Nikonov.
 His favourite sports are hockey and soccer.
-He also concurs with Soheil that writing in the third person is quite weird.
 J-W absolutely loathes olives in any shape or form.